Guitar chords

 1st step: Play one chord

-The diagram below shows E minor and this a great chord to start with.
-It includes all six string, which enables you to strum very freely.
+The diagram below shows E minor and this is a great chord to start with.
+It includes all six strings, which enables you to strum very freely.
 Choose your own strumming patterns, or use one of the two suggestions:

 1) down - down - up - down - up